Privacy policy

 in files (web server log files).

-As a rule, web server log files are stored for two weeks and then automatically deleted.
-We do not pass on this data, but cannot rule out that this data will be viewed in the event of illegal behavior.
+In general, web server log files are stored for two weeks and then automatically deleted.
+We do not share this data, but we cannot rule out that this data may be viewed in case of unlawful behavior.

 COOKIES